In ‘The Wild Robot,’ a 5-star fable for our AI age

 The new movie “The Wild Robot” may draw comparisons to “The Iron Giant,” which also featured an automated protagonist.
 Yet my experience with the film, which is rightfully generating Oscar buzz, took me back to another cult classic starring an android – “Bicentennial Man.”

 Like the late Robin Williams’ interpretation of artificial intelligence, this wild robot, named ROZZUM unit 7134 and voiced dynamically by Lupita Nyong’o, was also designed to serve.
-Much like the late Williams’ more physical performance, the magic happens when both the plot and actor introduce humanity into a sci-fi film.
+Much like in Williams’ more physical performance, the magical moments happen when both the plot and the actor introduce humanity into a sci-fi film.

 It’s a perfect movie for this technological age – fast-paced and full of skepticism.
 An automated delivery gone awry forces our friendly robot from the heavens to earth, into a wilderness devoid of humans.
 At first, the fable’s message appears to be about the ills of technology and how it can corrupt a (seemingly) peaceful animal populace.
 But what eventually happens is that technology becomes a mirror – devices show us our own vices and values.